louisponet/blog/content/posts/icc_2_queues_vectors/index.md

 and thus the total bytesize of the `SeqlockVector`: `elsize * bufsize + std::mem::size_of::<VectorHeader>()`.
 We use `[repr(C)]` again to make sure that the compiler does not reorder the struct fields.
 This is mainly useful when accessing the `SeqlockVector` in shared memory by programs implemented in programming languages other than rust (although technically fields could be ordered differently by rust compilers with different versions).

+## Initialization
-The `SeqlockVector` itself is implemented as:
+The `SeqlockVector` itself, and its initialization is implemented as:
 ```rust,linenos, hl_lines= 40 53 68 79
 use std::mem::{size_of, forget};
 use std::ptr::slice_from_raw_parts_mut;